 Core Feelings Get Lost

 Gradually, a prejudice arose against emotions.
-Cognitive processes became everything.
+Conscious cognitive processes became everything.
 With no reliable way to separate positive emotions from destructive ones, many individuals shut off all their emotions.

 Mind and Body Found Again